microsoft/com-rs/README.md

 ```

-Short explanation: This generates the VTable layout for IUnknown and implements the trait on `com::InterfaceRc` so that it dereferences the correct function pointer entry within the VTable.
+Short explanation: This generates the VTable layout for IUnknown and implements the trait on `com::ComRc` so that it dereferences the correct function pointer entry within the VTable.

 ### Consuming a COM component

 Interaction with COM components are always through an Interface Pointer (a pointer to a pointer to a VTable).
-We represent such an Interface Pointer with the `com::InterfaceRc` struct, which helps manage the lifetime of the COM component through IUnknown methods.
+We represent such an Interface Pointer with the `com::ComRc` struct, which helps manage the lifetime of the COM component through IUnknown methods.

 ```rust
 use com::runtime::ApartmentThreadedRuntime as Runtime;